Queenstown Fly Fishing Expeditions

 I recommend early starts if you are a serious angler.
-Early usually means a pick up between 0530 to 0730 (depending on your preference we can leave earlier or later).
 Leaving early means we have a chance to get to good water and be set up before others do to maximize your time and chances of success.

-My rate for the day is NZD 750.00.
+My rate for the day is NZD 850.00.
 This is inclusive of: 4WD transport, fishing guide, lunch and non-alcoholic refreshments, video footage, digital still images, safety and risk management, DoC concessions and GST.
-NB.
-2 persons maximum per guide – additional guides can be arranged for larger groups.

 Please note If you are not bringing your own fishing equipment there is a daily charge of NZD 50.00 per angler for waders, boots, rods and reels.